Measure and Credence

 Probability in the Head

-Credence is subjective probability: an agent’s rational degree of confidence in a proposition, given the information the agent actually has.
-In branching terms, the central case is uncertainty about location: which branch am I in, and which branches am I about to be in?
+Credence is subjective probability: an agent’s rational degree of confidence in a proposition, given the information the agent has.
+In branching terms, a central case is self-locating uncertainty about which record the agent occupies or will observe, while allowing that more than one successor may exist.
 A Credence is a fact about an agent’s epistemic state, and so it legitimately varies from agent to agent.
 Your Credence that the coin lands heads might be 0.5; mine, having watched the same coin come up heads eleven times running, might reasonably sit elsewhere.
 The world has not changed between us — our information has.
 Credence is the raw material of belief: as I argued in What Beliefs Are, to believe a proposition just is to assign it Credence high enough to act on.

 And Credence outruns Measure in scope.
 Measure applies where the world genuinely branches.
 Credence applies to anything an agent can be uncertain about — including matters where the world does not branch at all.
 The trillionth digit of π is the same in every timeline; there is no branch where arithmetic came out differently.
 Measure has nothing to spread: it assigns weight 1 to whatever the digit actually is.
 Yet my Credence is rightly spread evenly across the ten digits, because I have not done the computation.
 The same goes for uncertainty about scientific theories, about logical conjectures, about which model of a situation is correct: no branching, pure Credence.
 A probability assignment with no possible grounding in branch weights is the clearest signature that we are talking about the head, not the world.